 In Section 8, we address FAA's failure to assess and present Environmental Justice impacts and alternatives.

 In Section 9, we address FAA's failure to identify, examine and pursue available mitigation measures.

-In Section 10, we discuss the impacts on Milton residents, and our concluding remarks.
+In Section 10, we provide a summary of some important testimonial comments from impacted Milton residents, and our concluding remarks.

 CONTENTS